 Visit the Contribution Rules page to see which of your employees you’ll need to make super contributions for.

 3. The Super Guarantee system and enterprise agreements

 Unless a specific enterprise agreement or award states otherwise, employers are required to pay a set rate of superannuation into each eligible employee’s super fund.

-For super purposes, ‘income’ includes regular wage plus commissions, shift loadings and some allowances but not overtime payments.
-Overtime that is regularly rostered is included as income.
+For super purposes, income includes regular wage plus commissions, shift loadings and some allowances but not overtime payments.
+However, overtime that is regularly rostered is included as income.

 Use this calculator to work out how much super you need to contribute to an employee’s super fund.

 We assume that the employee is an Australian resident and has provided a tax file number to their employer.